shahid1725/shahid1725/README.md

 💡 Passionate about integrating **AI/ML solutions**, building **local LLM systems** with **Ollama** and **LangChain**, and delivering **end-to-end full-stack applications**.

-Currently working as **Technical Team Lead at Algobiz Innovations**, where I lead automation and data-driven software projects that enhance business efficiency and user experience.
+Currently working as **Technical Team Lead**, where I lead automation and data-driven software projects that enhance business efficiency and user experience.

 ---